devBezel/BackendTest/README.md

 - Includes implemented simple authentication
 - The application is made in a three-layer architecture (Data access layer, Business Logic Layer, API)
 - Automatic migration execution during the need to update the database has been implemented
+- Implements automatic creation of documentation that can be used by the recruiter for api testing